mario-bonito/CAS-Digital-Credentials/scheme/objects/objca-credential-format.md

 ### Appropriate Use Cases

-The use case SHOULD describe a WALLET scenario or an ISSUER scenario.
+The use case SHOULD describe a HOLDER scenario or an ISSUER scenario.

 ### Selection of Product, Service or Process